paulobolinhas/Static-Analysis-Tool/README.md

 #### Program slices

-Your program should read from a text file (given as first argument in the command line) the representation of a Python slice.
+The program should read from a text file (given as first argument in the command line) the representation of a Python slice.
 See [below](#processing) how you can easily convert it into an Abstract Syntax Tree (AST).

 #### Vulnerability patterns